-On April 20, 2019, Flash Cadillac celebrate their 50th Anniversary as a band in Colorado Springs at the Fine Arts Center! – Info below
+On April 20, 2019, Flash Cadillac celebrated their 50th Anniversary as a band in Colorado Springs at the Fine Arts Center!

 Flash Cadillac photos courtesy of: Mod Photography, Donald Kallaus, Cheri Brueggeman, Bev Henry, Larry Hulst and Hall of Fame Photos by Marla Rutherford